hauzer/lfm/README.rst

     app = lfm.App(API_KEY, SECRET)

 The above is self-explanatory.
 You'll need an API key and the corresponding "secret" given by Last.fm.
-Additionally, if you want your application to comply to Last.fm's request rate, you'll need to provide a third argument, a file in which a sqlite3 database which tracks requests will be stored.
+Additionally, if you want your application to comply to the Last.fm's request rate limit, you'll need to provide a third argument, a file in which a sqlite3 database which tracks requests will be stored.

 ::